Maple Facts & Figures

 Did You Know?

 In Vermont as in most states, all of this maple syrup is actually produced in a very short time frame.
-For example, in 2019 the season "officially" opened on March 12th, and closed 34 days later on April 15th (source: USDA National Agricultural Statistics Service).
+On average, Vermont’s latest maple season in 2022 lasted 40 days, compared with 28 days in 2021.
+(Source: USDA National Agricultural Statistics Service).
 Of course, depending on where in the state the sugarmaker is producing, this time frame can shift slightly due to weather conditions.

-It takes 40 gallons of sap to make one gallon of maple syrup!
+One statistic that remains the same - it takes approximately 40 gallons of sap to make one gallon of maple syrup!

 Maple syrup is loaded with polyphenols which are plant based compounds that work as antioxidants.